Wh1isper/spark-build/README.md

 popd
 ```

-Note If you need to call python functions, you need the python executable to be in the same location (and have the same package installed)
+Note If you need to call python functions, you need the python executable to be in the same location (and have the same package installed), you can use `conda-pack` to move your conda env into container, just make sure unpack to the same path

 # TIPS